Parliamentary.ai

 Overview

-This bill aims to ensure fair treatment of British students regarding higher education fees across the UK.
-It prevents universities from charging different fees based on a student's place of domicile (permanent residence) and mandates that organizations using public funds to support students do not discriminate based on their place of study.
+This bill aims to ensure fair tuition fees for British students across the UK, regardless of their place of residence.
+It prevents universities from charging different fees based on a student's domicile and prohibits organizations using public funds to support students from varying support based on their place of study.

 Description